JoshuaEbbert/startup/README.md

   - login
   - llm-powered chat responses
   - analysis of images
 - **Database/Login** - Create new users and store credentials.
 Application cannot be accessed without authentication.
-Additionally, store user information, input, and chat history in database
+Additionally, store user information, top questions, and chat history in database.
+Trending questions page displays user questions stored in the database
-- **WebSocket** - As active users interact with the chat functionality, broadcast number of active users and list trending questions in realtime.
+- **WebSocket** - As active users interact with the chat functionality, broadcast the number of active users and their usernames in realtime.
 - **React** - Application designed to use React framework